paganotoni/doco/docs/index.md

 - Allows to add external links to the sidebar navigation
 - Allows adding quick links to the sidebar navigation
 - Allows to organize the sidebar navigation in sections from folders
-- [Soon] Generates a search index for the website
+- Generates a search index for the website
+- Search component to search the website
 - [Soon] Generates a sitemap for the website

 To get started go to the [getting started](/getting_started/getting_started.html) section.